galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 A python tutorial by Kathleen Eckert adapted from tutorials by Sheila Kannappan & Amy Oldenberg June 2015.
 Edited by Rohan Isaac and Sheila Kannappan Sept.
 2016.

 In this respository there are python codes (paramfit1.py and paramfit2.py) that contain partial answers for you to finish.
-Two additional activities ask you to write your own codes.

-**Why do we fit models to our data?**
+**Why do we fit models to data?**

--   To understand the underlying distribution of our data
+-   To understand the underlying distribution of the data
 -   To test hypotheses or competing theoretical models
 -   To predict values for future observations

-These are just a few examples of why we might want to fit a model to our data.
-In this tutorial we will go through the basics of fitting model parameters to data using two different techniques: *Maximum Likelihood Estimation* and *Bayesian Analysis.*
+These are just a few examples of why we might want to fit models to data.
+In this tutorial we will go through the basics of determining model parameters using two different techniques: Frequentist Maximum Likelihood Parameter Estimation and Bayesian Posterior Distribution Parameter Estimation.

-## Part I: Least Squares Fitting & Maximum Likelihood Estimation of Model Parameters
+## Part I: Frequentist Estimation of Model Parameters

 *Least Squares Fitting* is based on the assumption that all the measurement uncertainties &sigma; in a data set are the same, i.e., follow the same Gaussian distribution.
 In the case of a linear model, the least squares fit gives the slope & y-intercept parameters that minimize the mean square residuals between the data and the model, where the residuals are measured in the y-direction in the case of "forward" fitting.
 Here the mean square residuals are given by: <img src="https://latex.codecogs.com/png.latex?\mathrm{rms}^2=\frac{1}{N}\sum{\left(y_i-\left(\alpha&space;x_i&plus;\beta\right)\right&space;)^2}"/> where x<sub>i</sub> is the independent variable, y<sub>i</sub> is the dependent variable, and α and β are the slope and y-intercept parameter values.
 Minimizing the mean square residuals is equivalent to minimizing the rms (root mean square) residuals, and also equivalent to minimizing the &chi;<sup>2</sup>, because of the fact that all &sigma;'s have been assumed to be identical.